qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

-When using WMS-C (Cached WMS) Services like http://labs.metacarta.com/wms-c/Basic.py you are able to browse through the tab :guilabel:`Tiles` given by the server.
+When using WMS-C (Cached WMS) Services like http://labs.metacarta.com/wms-c/Basic.py you are able to browse through the tab :guilabel:`Tilesets` given by the server.
 Additional information like tile size, formats and supported CRS are listed in this table.

 In combination with this feature you can use the tile scale slider from